|Accessories||Flea, Ticks & Wormers||Medicines||Treats||Wellness Food|

 How to de-worm newborn puppies and their mothers

 Unlike most mammals, puppies pick up intestinal roundworms from their mothers through the placenta.
 They are therefore born with worms already present.
 For this reason, worming pregnant bitches is essential.
 It will not completely eradicate transfer of worms to the puppy, but will drastically reduce it.
 Pregnant bitches should be treated from day 40 of pregnancy to 2 days post-birth with a wormer containing fenbendazole, or with whichever wormer your vet recommends.
 After this they can return to a three-monthly worming regime.

-In young puppies worming is essential from 2 weeks of age as the pups may have been infected in the uterus (before birth) and will soon ingest worms in the mother’s milk and from the mother’s faeces if the mother is carrying an infestation also.
+In young puppies worming is essential from 2 weeks of age.
+As mentioned, the pups may have been infected in the uterus (before birth) and will soon ingest worms in the mother’s milk and from the mother’s faeces if the mother is carrying an infestation also.

-Wormer’s are available for puppies from 2 weeks of age (these contain fenbendazole) covering the following worms:
+Wormers containing fenbendazole are available for puppies from 2 weeks of age, covering the following worms:

-Weaned puppies should be wormed every two weeks from 2 weeks of age until 12 weeks of age, and then every month until the puppy is 6 months of age when they can be treated as adults (de-wormed every 3 months).
+Puppies should be wormed every two weeks from 2 weeks of age until 12 weeks of age, and then every month until the puppy is 6 months of age when they can be treated as adults (wormed every 3 months).